 It helps you identify tasks that should fall into each category and gives you an idea of the right amount of time to allocate to each.

-It’s a valuable time-blocking tool because you can use it to determine how much time to allocate to a task or group of tasks.
+It’s a valuable time-blocking tool because you can use it to determine how much time to allocate to an activity or group of activities.

 Best Time Trackers to Use